Fayetteville police crisis intervention program draws awards from social workers | Arkansas Democrat Gazette

 The Fayetteville Police Department was one of 34 recipients of a U.S. Department of Justice COPS grant for crisis intervention to fund two full-time social services advocate positions.
 The city of Fayetteville administration matched the grant to fund two full-time, 40-hour officers trained in crisis intervention to provide co-response, enhancing services.

 The department uses a co-response model in which social workers are paired with police officers to handle instances of mental health crises or substance abuse.
-A patrol officer may initially respond to a domestic disturbance call, for example, and if he realizes no crime has been committed and the person needs counseling, he can call the crisis team to follow up.
+A patrol officer may initially respond to a domestic disturbance call, for example, and if he realizes no crime has been committed and the person needs counseling, he can call the crisis team.
 The crisis team then can refer the person for services and continues to follow up as necessary.

 The number of referrals the team has made to outside organizations has climbed steadily.
 A December study found since 2022, the crisis intervention team had referred 1,225 people experiencing mental health issues for services, with 508 consenting to receive help.